The Library at Bourne will prove useful in your research.

 - Check our Civil Registration page for sources and background on Civil Registration which began in July, 1837.

-This village and parish lies between Bourne and Sleaford on the A15 trunk road.
+This village and parish lies between Bourne and Sleaford on the A15 trunk road, 104 miles north of the city of London.
 Kirkby Underwood parish lies to the south and Folkingham is 2.5 miles to the north.
-Rippingale parish lies to the southeast.
+Rippingale parish lies to the south-east.
 The parish used to include the hamlets of West Graby (or Grayby) & Millthorpe (or Milnthorpe).
 The parish covers over 3,900 acres of land.

-- The parish once had a castle, now long gone, and once was home to the Knights Templars.
+- The parish once had a castle, now long gone, and once was home to the Knights Templar.
+Temple Farm south-west of the village is another remnant of the Knights Templar.

 - Aslackby Manor House was the residence of Anthony DALE during the period from 1850 to 1870.